idvorkin/techdiary/notes/machine-learning.md

 Notice that from an API's users perspective, you don't know the implementation of the function, so you don't know (or care if low error rate) if the API is implemented with ML or explicit programming.

-Usable ML Models running in the coud are exposed from services like Microsoft's Cognative Servies and Amazon Translate.
+Usable ML Models running in the cloud are exposed from services like Microsoft's Cognitive Services and Amazon Translate.

-### Building an ML model by training an ML algorithom.
+### Building an ML model by training an ML algorithm.

 This is the equivalent of using data structures and algorithms to build high level libraries.
 Think of creating a file system from B-Trees.